As the world’s largest retailer, Amazon employs more than 1.3 million people, according to a 2021 report.

 What to Do After an Amazon Warehouse Workplace Injury

-If you’ve been injured while in an Amazon warehouse, taking the following steps will help you prove eligibility for workers’ compensation benefits:
+If you’re suffering from Amazon warehouse injuries, taking the following steps will help you prove eligibility for workers’ compensation benefits:

 - Jot down the names of any witnesses who observed the accident;